thaske/ma-grid/README.md

 bun wxt   # launch wxt, opens chrome with extension loaded
 ```

-From there, you can login and navigate to the dashboard to view the heatmap.
+From there, you can login and navigate to the dashboard to view the graph.